Mary Beck: Awards and legacy

 In 1965 a commemorative stamp featuring Beck was issued by the Women's United Committee of Detroit to commemorate her election in 1950 as the "First Woman to the Detroit Common Council".
 February 29, 1972 was proclaimed the "Mary V. Beck Day" by the Mayor of Detroit and city's native Roman S. Gribbs.
-Detroit Free Press was a consistent chronicler of Beck's 20-year political career.
-On February 1, 2005 in the obituary about Beck it noted that she was remembered by her political opponents and her colleagues on the Common Council.
+Detroit Free Press covered Beck’s political career extensively over the years.
+On February 1, 2005 in her obituary, Detroit Free Press noted that both political opponents and colleagues acknowledged her contributions to city governance.